Government Affairs Update for November 29, 2019

 The New York City Council is taking up legislation (Int.
 1796) introduced by Council Member Steve Levin that would create a citywide commercial rent control system for certain retail, office and industrial spaces, and establish a nine-member board that would determine allowable rent increases every year.
 NYSAR opposes this bill and believes city government officials should direct their focus on tax relief and reducing overburdening regulations in order to help small businesses and reduce retail vacancies.
 Read more here.

-REALTORS and national housing organizations back lawsuit challenging NY rent control laws
+REALTORS® and national housing organizations back lawsuit challenging NY rent control laws

-A group of national housing organizations are backing a lawsuit by the Community Housing Improvement Program (CHIP), the Rent Stabilization Association (RSA) and seven property owners in New York City, which challenges the constitutionality of the New York Rent Stabilization law (RSL).
-The National Association of REALTORS, National Apartment Association, National Multifamily Housing Council, National Association of Home Builders and the New York State Builders Association are all now backing the lawsuit, which is a comprehensive argument for why Rent Stabilization and other rent control laws in New York violate the 5th Amendment’s takings clause and the 14th Amendment’s due process clause.
+A group of national housing organizations is backing a lawsuit by the Community Housing Improvement Program (CHIP), the Rent Stabilization Association (RSA) and seven property owners in New York City, which challenges the constitutionality of the New York Rent Stabilization Law (RSL).
+The National Association of REALTORS®, National Apartment Association, National Multifamily Housing Council, National Association of Home Builders and the New York State Builders Association are all now backing the lawsuit, which is a comprehensive argument for why Rent Stabilization and other rent control laws in New York violate the 5th Amendment’s takings clause and the 14th Amendment’s due process clause.
 NYSAR approved a motion to financially support this lawsuit at its Fall Business Meetings in September.
 Read more here.

 Rep. Peter King announces retirement